 Job Hunting Guide with a Criminal Record

-When a person with a criminal record begins a job search, they need to prepare for the interview just like everyone else.
-That means, to be properly attired, have a current resume, and know what the employer is looking for.
+When a person with a criminal record begins a job search, they must prepare for the interview just like everyone else.
+That means being appropriately attired, having a current resume, and knowing what the employer is looking for.

 Tell the Truth about your Past

-As an ex-offender, you need to be prepared to discuss with your interviewer the reason for your incarceration.
-It is always good to share what you have learned from your time in prison and how you have been rehabilitated.
-Do not dwell on your past, simply explain and move on to the strengths, and skill you bring to the job!
+As an ex-offender, you must be prepared to discuss the reason for incarceration with your interviewer.
+It is always good to share what you learned from prison and how you have been rehabilitated.
+Refrain from dwelling on your past; explain and move on to the strengths and skills you bring to the job!

 Look at Your Strengths and Abilities

 These skills can be turned into small businesses or contract work.
 Are you starting to see the possibilities?
 Self-employment works best when you have someone to support you until you can get the business going.
 However, it is also something you can do on the side while working another job as you develop a steady clientele.

 In addition, some programs give Small Business Grants to those with a criminal past.
 (Check out the links below.)
 Once you decide what you want to do, go online to Vista.
 There, you can order inexpensive business cards.
 Begin to tell friends and family to look out for those needing your services.